Susan's Teacher Support

 Susan realized something important: so many people would want to help if they knew.
 Not through complicated programs or distant organizations, but in a direct, tangible way.
 People understand that teachers shouldn't have to bear this cost alone.

 The solution became clear: create a simple way for the community to send Dollar Tree gift cards.
-Susan would shop locally, get the supplies directly to teachers who need them, and share photos to show exactly where every dollar went.
+Susan would connect with teachers and provide the cards directly, letting them shop for exactly what their classrooms need.
+Teachers share purchase details for transparency.
 No bureaucracy, just neighbors helping neighbors.

 That's how this started.
 A recognition that teachers give so much, and a belief that our community wants to give back in a meaningful, transparent way.